rubyreferences/rubyref/jekyll/language/methods-def.md

 body of the method, `return` value and the `end` keyword.
 When called the method will execute the body of the method.
 This method returns `2`.

 This section only covers defining methods.
-See also the [syntax documentation on calling methods](/language/method-call.md).
+See also the <a href='/language/method-call.md' class='remote' target='_blank'>syntax documentation on calling methods</a>.

 ## Method Names